 Students with undergraduate degrees in pharmacy or in the biological or physical sciences are accepted for graduate study in medicinal chemistry.
 Undergraduates who plan to pursue graduate study are encouraged to expedite their programs by selection of pertinent electives.
 Although the choice of electives varies with the student's ultimate goals, graduate study in medicinal chemistry requires an adequate background in biological and physical sciences.

 90 credits minimum, to include:

-Achieve a level of proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
-Most coursework is completed in the first two to two-and-a-half years.
+Proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
+Most coursework is completed in the first two years.
 The program is flexible and easily adaptable to meet individual interests and needs.